hsavior/UbuntuServer_DomotzImageScript/Nanopi-domotz-setup-guide.md

 3. Optionally enables automatic reboot after kernel updates
 4. Loads the `tun` kernel module, needed for remote connections
 5. Installs and prepares snapd
-6. Installs the Domotz Pro agent
+6. Installs the Domotz Collector
-7. Grants the agent the permissions it needs
+7. Grants the collector the permissions it needs
 8. Opens port 3000 in the firewall
 9. Sets all network ports to DHCP
 10. Adjusts DNS handling so VPN on Demand works correctly